blockchainer01/PoTREPSs/Application2/Hardware/README.md

 2) The rest of the software is the same as in Application 1

 ### 1.3.
+The network configuration
 The network configuration of the Raspberry Pi is the same as Application 1

 ### 1.4.
 Implementation of the PoT-based load frequency control algorithm